industrial-data-space/trusted-connector-documentation/docs/_docs/overview.md

 * __Usage Control__: Data flows and the usage of messages can be controlled using the [LUCON](../usage_control) policy framework.
 * __Route Manager__: Message routing based on [Apache Camel](http://camel.apache.org/).
 The basic installation contains protocol adapters for
-    * {:.browser-default} IDSP: A secure web socket protocol between Trusted Connectors, including remote attestation and meta data exchange
+    * {:.browser-default} IDSCP2: A secure TCP/IP-based protocol between Trusted Connectors, including remote attestation functionalities
     * OPC-UA (based on Eclipse Milo)
     * MQTT (based on Eclipse Paho)
     * JMS